 “The ensuing long ride, through the forest echoing with birdsong, sharpens the senses and hints at what is to come.”

-Panoramic views and long cruises
+Panoramic views and long cruises at Combloux

 The high-speed 6-seater hauls us smoothly up to 1755m, where the views across to Mont-Blanc are already spectacular.
 It’s also the point of departure for the exhilarating Red-graded Jorace piste, but we decide to save this for the following day and instead work our way over to La Giettaz.
 This means taking the gently-meandering Bel Ava Blue piste which brings us to the 6-seat Christomet high-speed chairlift for another scenic haul, this time to the 1855m summit of Le Christomet.
 Once again the panoramic views are mesmerising, and the ski area is starting to feel much more extensive than we ever imagined.
 Underlining this is the long onward Blue-graded cruise on the Tréffléannaise piste, which takes us 5km down through tracts of unspoilt forest as if we were ski-touring.